Data-Driven Decisioning Employee Experience Redesign

 Comprehensive training for all PMs informs them how to effectively use Analytics

-New PMs are provided with flow diagrams, tagging and reporting archives
+New PMs are provided with flow diagrams, tagging, and reporting archives

 All processes that go into identifying key metrics, building dashboards, setting up alerts, and navigating Analytics are readily available